Kim2091/Kim2091/README.md

 ## My projects:
 - [chaiNNer-Templates](https://github.com/Kim2091/chaiNNer-Templates) - My templates for the aformentioned tool chaiNNer.
 These are custom made chains to help you get started!
-- [training-info](https://github.com/Upscale-Community/training-info) - A base for info for training your image SR or restoration models.
-This is updated whenever there's new information
-- [helpful-scripts](https://github.com/Kim2091/helpful-scripts) - Scripts intended to help accelerate your image SR training workflow